 Most Explorer Belt expeditions are undertaken on foot, although other forms of transport including canoe, bicycle and horseback are equally acceptable.

-Some teams may wish to use local public transport as part of their expedition and, as long as this provides real opportunities to meet and talk with local people, then it is acceptable.
+Some teams may wish to use local buy modafinil fast public transport as part of their expedition and, as long as this provides real opportunities to meet and talk with local people, then it is acceptable.

 Teams may wish to mix forms of travel.
 Please note that hitchhiking is not permitted by The Scout Association.